Honest Review:

 Showing auto-scheduling screen for the team

-4. Deputy Employee Break Compliance
+3. Deputy Employee Break Compliance

-Luckily, Deputy has break planning across all devices that enable businesses to create compliant schedules and manage both paid and unpaid meal and rest breaks.
+Luckily, Deputy has break planning and compliance functionality across all devices that enable businesses to create compliant schedules and manage both paid and unpaid meal and rest breaks.
 This is a very valuable tool that eliminates the employer’s worry about compliance with break legalities by harnessing the power of AI to create schedules that factor in complicated workplace regulations with ease.

 With this feature, employers can be confident about scheduling multiple breaks in a single shift without sacrificing coverage, prevent non-compliant early clock-in and early break returns, have attestation showing compliance and all break details for company records, and ensure that employees are getting the downtime they need to ensure optimum performance.